 - the text of the article in accordance with paragraph 1;

-- information about each of the authors of the article: surname, name, patronymic, ORCID, contribution to the preparation and writing of the article, bearing in mind that "general management" and "participation in data collection" are not grounds for co-authorship;
+- ORCID of the each co-author, their contribution to the preparation and writing the article bearing in mind that “general guidance” or “participation in data collection” is not a reason for co-authorship;

 3. The material should be accompanied by:

-- acknowledgment from the authors regarding the original nature of the scientific article and the contribution of each co-author in the preparation and writing of the article.
+- the author statement on the original nature of the scientific article and the contribution of each co-author in the preparation and writing the article.

 5. The author's original paper includes:

-- text excluding tables, drawings; literary list of 6 to 18 pages of the computer text (for formatting options, see paragraph 6) for original papers, 12 to 30 pages for lectures and literature reviews, 3 to 6 pages for reviews;
+- text from 6 to 18 pages of computer performance (for formatting options, please see paragraph 6, both figures and tables when counting the pages of the text should be excluded) – for original papers; 12 to 30 pages – for lectures and literature reviews, 3 to 6 pages – for peer-reviews;

 6. Formatting options:

-- the manuscript must have a through page numbering (with a free placement of numbering on the page);
+- the manuscript must have a through page numbering (with any placement of numbering on the page);

-- the file should not have previous versions, prohibit editing or access by password;
+- the file should have no previous versions, prohibit editing or access by password;

 - font - Times New Roman 14 pt., line spacing - 1,5;

-- drawings and tables should not break the paragraphs;
+- figures and tables should not break the paragraphs;

-- formulas are presented using the formula editor Microsoft Equation;
+- formulas should be presented using the formula editor Microsoft Equation;

-- illustrations (diagrams, graphics, charts) are presented in MS Word or MS Exel programs as separate files together with a text file;
+- figures (diagrams, graphics, charts) should be prepared in MS Word or MS Excel and send as the separate files together with the text file;

-- raster graphics are presented in formats *.tif, *.psd with a resolution of not less than 300 gray; Vector - cdr.ai.
-It is desirable to send photos in the original (they will necessarily be returned to the authors).
+- raster graphics should be presented in formats *.tif, *.psd with a resolution no less than 300 gray; Vector - cdr.ai.

-The number of illustrations (drawings, schemes, diagrams) should be minimal.
-The signature under the figure includes its name, an explanation of all symbols (numbers, letters, curves, etc.).
+The number of figures (drawings, schemes, diagrams) and tables should be minimal.
+The caption under the figure includes its title and explanations of all symbols (numbers, letters, curves, etc.).

-The symbols of different measures, units of physical quantities, results of clinical and laboratory studies should be given in accordance with the International System of Units (ISU), medical terms - according to the International Anatomical and International Histology nomenclatures, the names of diseases - according to the International Classification of Diseases of the 10th Revision, medicinal products - under the State Pharmacopoeia (X, XI).
-The names of companies and equipment must be filed in the original transcription.
+Units of measurement and physical quantities, results of clinical and laboratory studies should be given in accordance with the International System of Units (ISU), medical terms - according to the International Anatomical and International Histology nomenclatures, the names of diseases - according to the International Classification of Diseases of the 10th Revision, medicinal products - under the State Pharmacopoeia (X, XI).
+The names of companies and equipments should be given in the original transcription.